tytydraco/yessleep/out/Our_town_received_an_EAS_alert_and_nothing_about_it_makes_sense.md

 UPDATE: I just woke up and there's a helicopter flying over the house.
 I managed to get a glimpse of it through the basement window, and it seems like it dropped something nearby.
 Not sure if it's like a care package or something.

-UPDATE 2:it's getting really hard to breathe right now and my throatr is burning.
-And I also feel like I'm gonna throw up.
-I think there's a fire or something
+UPDATE 2:it's getting really hard to breathe right now and my throat is burning.
+I think there's a fire outside because there's a whole lot of smoke.